naveedsadruddin/univeristy-portal/README.md

 change database name in .env as your preferred name in variable DB_DATABASE and do database configration as asked

 Then
-composer install
+composer install,
 then
-Php artisan migrate
+Php artisan migrate,
 then
-php artisan db:seed
+php artisan db:seed,
 then
-php artisan key:generate
+php artisan key:generate,
 then
-npm install
+npm install,
 then
-php artisan serve
+php artisan serve,

 Now you have all the needed users admin user: